2danlin/hubppr-code/README.md

 Dataset format: <br>
 Assume that we have a folder ./dataset which stores all the testing datatsets.<br> Each dataset will include an own folder in this directory.
 For instance, the dblp dataset will be in a folder named ./dataset/dblp/, and includes two files: attribute.txt, graph.txt.<br>
-The ./dataset/dblp/attribute.txt file includes the information of the node and edge: n=613586<br>
+The ./dataset/dblp/attribute.txt file includes the information of the node and edge:<br>
+n=613586<br>
 m=3980318<br>